Germany men's national basketball team: The Nowitzki era (1999–2015)

 For qualification to the 2010 FIBA World Cup, Germany gained entrance into the tournament by receiving a wild card.
 However, they were quickly eliminated from the event, after posting a (2–3) record in the group phase.
 The following year, at EuroBasket 2011, Nowitzki rejoined the national team for the first time since the 2008 Olympics.
 Drawn in Group B to begin the competition, Germany displayed dominance in their first game against Israel 91–64.
 The team would eventually pickup two more wins in the round to finish at (3–2), and advance toward the second group phase.
 There, Germany struggled, winning only one game versus Turkey to have their tournament end.
 After failing to qualify for the 2012 Olympics, Germany entered the EuroBasket 2013.
-Although without the services of an ageing Dirk Nowitzki, expectations for the team were limited.
+Without the services of an ageing Dirk Nowitzki, expectations for the team were limited.
 Placed in Group A, Germany started off the tournament with a surprise win over France 74–80.
 However, after the brilliance demonstrated in the opening match, the team endured losses in three of their next four games in the round to be eliminated.

 For EuroBasket 2015, Germany was named as one of four co-hosts for the event.
 With Dirk Nowitzki making a return to the team for the first time since 2011, there was hope he could once again help Germany for a deep run.
 Drawn into Group B at the Euro finals, seen by many as the "Group of Death" entering the tournament, Germany prevailed in their first match against Iceland 71–65.
 After the win, the team would have the misfortune of losing their last four matches of the preliminary round by seven points or less in each game to close out the event (1–4).
 Following the tough tournament for Germany, national team legend Dirk Nowitzki announced his retirement from international competition.